Kali Sindh River

-The Kali Sindh (Krashna Sindhu), is a river in Madhya Pradesh and Rajasthan in northern India.
+The Kali Sindh (Krashna Sindhu) is a river in Madhya Pradesh and Rajasthan in northern India.
 It is a tributary of the Chambal River in the Ganges Basin.
 The main tributaries of the Kali Sindh are the Parwan, Niwaj and Ahu rivers.
 The Kali Sindh River drains a major portion of the Malwa region, and is the biggest river flowing in the Malwa region of Madhya Pradesh.

 Geography

 The Kali Sindh is a perennial stream in the Chambal drainage of the Yamuna Basin of the greater Ganges Basin.
 It typically reaches flood stage during the monsoon season of India.
 In its lower reaches it forms an alluvial plain.
 Bauxite deposits are found along the Kali Sindh in Kota district at Baselio, Majola, and Sherol-khera.

 The 550-kilometer Kali Sindh river flows for 405 kilometers in Madhya Pradesh and 145 kilometers in Rajasthan.

 Course

 The Kali Sindh rises in the Vindhya Range near Bagli in Dewas district of Madhya Pradesh.

 It crosses State Highway No 18 east of Indore near Sonkatch where it used to block the road traffic for hours when in flood in older times.
-It crosses Shajapur district.
+It passes through Sundersi town in Shajapur district.
 Then it marks the boundary between Shajapur and Rajgarh districts near Soyatkalan and enters Rajasthan near Binda village.
 It passes through Baran, Jhalawar and Kota districts of Rajasthan and joins the Chambal River at Nonera village in Kota district.
 The Kali Sindh is fed by the Ahu, Newaj and Parwan Rivers.